martinzw/THRII-direct-USB-pedalboard/README.md

 # THRII-direct-USB-pedalboard
-A pedalboard that can send complete settings patches to a THRII guitar amplifier with direct USB-connection
+A pedalboard that can send complete settings patches to a THRII guitar amplifier with direct USB-connection.

-Demonstration video:
+*Note the disclaimer down this page!*

+**Demonstration video:**

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Kstgtiw6ibM/0.jpg)](https://www.youtube.com/watch?v=Kstgtiw6ibM)

-The Yamaha THRII-series is a guitar practice amplifier.
+The Yamaha THRII-series are small guitar practice amplifiers.

 There is a smartphone app and a PC and Mac application to control all the sound parameters.
 There even is a bluetooth connection for using foot switches with this amp.
 But you always need the smartphone app running to use a bluetooth foot switch.